Tawfique Nawaz: Career

-Nawaz led the Bangladesh Government claim against Niko Resources seeking compensation for the Tengratila Gas Field explosion.
+Nawaz led the Government of Bangladesh claim against Niko Resources seeking compensation for the explosion at Tengratila Gas Field.
 In 2013 Niko tried unsuccessfully to get the case dismissed through the International Centre for Settlement of Investment Disputes.
-He sought 106 million dollar is damages from Niko on behalf of Petrobangla.
+He sought 106 million dollars in damages from Niko on behalf of Petrobangla.

-In 2014, Nawaz represented Dhaka Education Board and Inter-Education Board Coordination Committee under the Ministry of Education in a lawsuit by a student asking for a recheck of her exam papers.
+In 2014, Nawaz represented Board of Intermediate and Secondary Education, Dhaka and Inter-Education Board Coordination Committee under the Ministry of Education in a lawsuit by a student asking for a recheck of her exam papers.
 In April 2014, he and his fellow lawyer SM Munir, were summoned by the High Court who found their comments in a reply to the student as contemptuous of the court.
 The court asked them why it should not pursue contempt charges against them.

-Nawaz wrote the entry for Alaap, a traditional form of music in Bangladesh, in Banglapedia, the national encyclopedia of Bangladesh.
-He is a trustee board member of Transparency International Bangladesh.
-According to Zafar Sobhan, the editor of Dhaka Tribune, Nawaz is responsible for driving a wedge between Prime Minister Sheikh Hasina and Nobel Laurate Professor Muhammad Yunus.
+Nawaz was a classical flautist in the tradition of Pandit Pannalal Ghosh, as well as an English-language poet and historian.
+He was an executive committee member of Shiropa Development Society.Nawaz wrote the entry for Alaap, a traditional form of music in Bangladesh, in Banglapedia, the national encyclopedia of Bangladesh.
+He was a trustee board member of Transparency International Bangladesh.

+According to Zafar Sobhan, the editor of Dhaka Tribune, Nawaz was responsible for driving a wedge between Prime Minister Sheikh Hasina and Nobel Laurate Professor Muhammad Yunus.
 Sobhan described as "a pettifogging journeyman advocate of little distinction" who had failed the bar multiple times trying to becoming a barrister.

-Nawaz is an executive committee member of Shiropa Development Society.

-Personal life
+Personal life and death

-Nawaz is married to Dipu Moni, Minister of Education.
-He and his son, Tawquir Rashaad Nawaz, performed Alaap on Raga Adbhut Durga at a celebration of the 100th birth anniversary of Pannalal Ghosh and held at the Bangladesh National Museum.
+Nawaz was married to Dipu Moni, a former minister of education of Bangladesh.
+In 2010, Nawaz accompanied Moni to an official visit to Tripura, India.
+Together they had a son, Tawquir Rashaad Nawaz, and a daughter, Tani Deepavali Nawaz.

-Nawaz's brother, Taimor Nawaz, is a doctor.
-Taimor treated Nawaz after he suffered a stroke on 17 July 2019.
-In August 2019, Prime Minister Sheikh Hasina visited Nawaz at United Hospital.
+Tawfique Nawaz had a brother, Taimor Nawaz, a medical doctor who was the principal of Bangladesh Medical College and Hospital, Dhaka Taimor treated Tawfique after he suffered a stroke on 17 July 2019.
+He was unconscious for three weeks following the stroke and underwent a micro-stenting procedure at United Hospital, Dhaka (later renamed to Continental Hospital) on 26 July, performed by specialists from India.
+A Singaporean specialist saw him the following day and he was taken to Kokilaben Dhirubhai Ambani Hospital, Mumbai for neuro-rehabilitation.
+In August 2019, then Prime Minister Sheikh Hasina visited Tawfique in Dhaka.

-Nawaz's family is from Midnapore in West Bengal.
-LGBT activist Xulhaz Mannan was the cousin of Dipu Muni.
+Nawaz died from complications of a stroke on 18 August 2026, aged 76, at Continental Hospital.
+His wife, Moni, was granted 12-hour parole to attend his funeral.